MurmurationsNetwork/MurmurationsAggregatorWP/README.md

 **Contributors:** [geoffturk](https://profiles.wordpress.org/geoffturk/), [twang443](https://profiles.wordpress.org/twang443/)
 **Donate link:** https://opencollective.com/murmurations
 **Tags:** murmurations, network, regenerative economy, map
-**Requires at least:** 6.3.2
+**Requires at least:** 6.4.2
-**Tested up to:** 6.3.2
+**Tested up to:** 6.4.2
 **Stable tag:** 1.0.0
 **Requires PHP:** 8.0
 **License:** GPLv3 or later
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.html

-Generate a profile for your organization and share it in the Murmurations network
+Create maps and directories of organizations, offers/wants and individuals shared across the Murmurations network

 ## Description ##

+This plugin is designed to collect data from the Murmurations network, store it locally (while allowing manual approval/rejection of collected nodes), and display it in a variety of ways, including via a built in Leaflet map interface, a built-in directory interface, or through WP REST API endpoints that provide data to local client-side interfaces or other services.

 Murmurations is a distributed data sharing network built to help connect regenerative economy projects and organizations and make them visible to the world and each other.